 Typically, only working individuals can contribute to an IRA, according to the IRS’ contribution limits.
 However, for married couples, there’s an exception to the rule.
 Spousal IRAs permit a working spouse to put money aside for retirement for a non-working spouse with tax-free or tax-deferred growth, or both.

 The spousal IRA is sometimes known as the Kay Bailey Hutchison Spousal IRA, after the former U.S. senator who championed its creation.
 The spousal IRA can be a powerful tool for married couples to build wealth as the working spouse doubles the couple’s tax-savings efforts.
 For example, a combined annual contribution of $12,000 over 30 years at a 5 percent compound return can amount to over $800,000 in retirement savings.

 Rules for spousal IRAs: Here’s who qualifies and what the contribution limits are

 A couple must file a joint tax return (married filing jointly) to meet the criteria for a spousal IRA.
-Each spouse can contribute up to the annual maximum ($6,000 in 2022 for those under age 50; $7,000 for those over age 50), but the total contribution cannot exceed the taxable compensation reported on their tax return.
+Each spouse can contribute up to the annual maximum ($6,500 in 2023 for those under age 50; $7,500 for those 50 and over), but the total contribution cannot exceed the taxable compensation reported on their tax return.